oist/optinist/docs/utils/tutorials.md

 <img width="200px" src="../_static/tutorials/fig3_imagenode.png" alt="Whole" />
 </p>

 OptiNiSt uses OPTINIST_DIR for retrieving data and saving results.
-OptiNiSt searches input data from the OPTINIST_DIR/input directory and save the results to the OPTINIST_DIR/output directory.
+OptiNiSt searches input data from the OPTINIST_DIR/input directory.

 You may not want to change anything in your original data folder, or you may wish to make your data folder visible and accessible to OptiNist because the imaging data is sometimes huge and takes time to copy.
 You can take either strategy in assigning your data path.

 1. Copy your original data file to OPTINIST_DIR and assign the data path to the copied data.
 See [uploading data to OPTNIST_DIR](#uploading-data-to-optinist_dir) This can be done from the GUI.
 2. Set OPTINIST_DIR as the data path by changing the dir_path.py file.
-See [setting optinist directory](#setting-optinist_dir)
+See [setting optinist directory](#setting-optinist_dir).

 Once the data is made accessible, the SELECT IMAGE button on the image node becomes possible to assign the file as the input to the pipeline.
 You can select a file or a folder.
 Choosing a folder makes all the tiff files in the shown sequence an input set of continuous frames.
-See the case input file is [other than tiff] (../gui/workflow.md)
+See the case input file is [other than tiff] (../gui/workflow.md)/

 ### Selecting analysis methods
-The left side of the window shows pull-downs for all available analysis methods.
+The left side of the window shows all available analysis methods.
 Clicking on the + mark adds the analysis nodes to the workflow field.
 ROI detection tools (currently suite2P and CaImAn ) are in ‘Algorithm’ category, and all other pre-installed analyses are in ‘optinist’ category.

 <br>
 <p align="left">
 <img width="200px" src="../_static/tutorials/fig4_algorithms.png" alt="Whole" />
 </p>

 Let’s start with sample tiff data (mouse2p_2_long.tiff) and try suite2p ROI detection.
 First, you need to determine the image you use.
 Select your image as explained [above](#assigning-input-data-path).